jparimaa/myvk/Examples/Particles/README.md

 # Particles

 N-body simulation with 16 000 particles.
-Each particle gets a speed outwards of in the beginning and after that they move according to gravitational-like forces.
+Each particle gets a speed outwards in the beginning and after that they move according to gravitational-like forces.

 Simulation is done in two compute steps:
 1. Calculate new speed for each particle